Safe Identification Pictures

 Mauer style, similar to Kromer system

 Above is a Rosengren key stem.
 Distinctive shape bow with knurled wheel that unscrews the key bit.
-This fits RKL10 locks which we can pick open.
+This fits RKL10 locks.
 The Rosengren ABN have the same bow but an angled wedge joint at the tip.

 Slip bit style.
 Chubb, SLS, SMP, Tann, Ratner and some Milner locks use a small flat bit which fits through a slot in the key stem.